Before reading any further pleasedo

 voice over talent today you need to be able to, above everything

 else, ACT.
-Today voice talent are voice actors.
-Just ask the
+Successful voice talent are voice actors.

 "Years ago they liked the

 big booming voices for guys.
-These days, if you can do multiple
+Now, if you can do multiple

 styles and really know how to bring copy to life naturally